-Note that for the time being we are assuming that and are continuous.
+For the time being, we assume that and are continuous.
 Later, we will discuss how to relax this assumption.

-The second building block of a Bayesian model is the priorwhich is equal to the subjective probability density assigned to the parameter of the data generating distribution.
+The second building block of a Bayesian model is the prior

-Having specified the prior and the likelihood, we can derive the marginal density of :where: in step we have performed the so-called marginalization (see the lecture on random vectors); in step we have used the fact that a joint density can be written as the product of a conditional and a marginal density (see the lecture on conditional probability distributions).
+After specifying the prior and the likelihood, we can derive the marginal density of :where: in step we perform the so-called marginalization (see the lecture on random vectors); in step we use the fact that a joint density can be written as the product of a conditional and a marginal density (see the lecture on conditional probability distributions).

 The notationis a shorthand for the multiple integralwhere is the dimension of the parameter vector .

-The marginal density of , derived in the manner above, is often called the prior predictive distribution.
-Roughly speaking, it is the probability distribution we assign to the data before observing it.
+The marginal density of , derived in the manner above, is called the prior predictive distribution.
+Roughly speaking, it is the probability distribution that we assign to the data before observing it.

-After observing the data , the statistician can use Bayes' rule to update the prior about the parameter :
+After observing the data , we use Bayes' rule to update the prior about the parameter :

 The conditional density is called posterior distribution of the parameter.

-Suppose that also the distribution of depends on , but is independent of conditional on :
+Assume that the distribution of depends on , but is independent of conditional on :